CollyLee/javascript-password-generator/README.md

 When the questions are answered, the user will receive their final password in the center box of the browser window.

+The JavaScript Password Generator can be found [here](https://collylee.github.io/javascript-password-generator/)

 ![A screenshot of the application](./Assets/project-screenshot.png)

 ## Credits